AmoebeLabs/material3-themes-manual/docs/start/introduction.md

 ---
 template: main.html
+title: Getting Started
 description: Welcome to the Home Assistant Material 3 theme documentation.
-Check the how to proceed paragraph on how to install and use HAM3 in Home Assistant, or create your own.
+Check the how to proceed paragraph on how to install and use HAM3 in Home Assistant.
 ---
 <!-- GT/GMY -->